Domain Registration Terms and Conditions (Acceptable Use Policy)

 * Upper and lowercase characters are treated as identical.

-The Registry, at its sole discretion, reserves the right to reserve certain domain names that will be made available for registration, during a specified Launch Program and during General Availability.
-Such domain names may be subject to a premium registration fee that is independent to any fee paid at auction, and may be released at a later date as determined by the Registry.
+The Registry, at its sole discretion, reserves the right to reserve certain domain names from registration to be released at a later date as determined by the Registry., Such reserved names include, without limitation, domain names:

-The Registry may make use of an auction mechanism to allocate domain names.
-In case of disputes concerning an auction the Registry will follow it Auction Dispute Policy which can be located on the registry website.
+The Registry may make use of an auction mechanism to allocate reserved domain names.

 Domain names can be registered for one (1) year to ten (10) years as long as the total number of registration years does not exceed ten (10) years.